 These notes were written by Blaž Zupan with a huge help from the members of the Bioinformatics Lab in Ljubljana that develop and maintain orange.
 In part, we have reused lecture notes for Orange and orange workshops as designed by the same group.
 Welcome!
-We have designed this workshop for students of biomedicine interested in interactive single-cell gene expression data analysis.
+We have designed this workshop for biomedicine students interested in interactive single-cell gene expression data analysis.
 You will see how you can accomplish single-cell data mining tasks without programming.
-We will use Orange, its bioinformatics and single-cell add-ons to construct reproducible, shareable, and visual data mining workflows.
+We will use Orange, it's bioinformatics, and single-cell add-ons to construct reproducible, shareable, and visual data mining workflows.